-The Florida Community-Engaged Research Alliance Against COVID-19 in Disproportionately Affected Communities (FL-CEAL) is a part of the National Institute of Health’s Community Engagement Alliance.
+The Florida Community Engagement Alliance Against COVID-19 Disparities (FL-CEAL) is a part of the National Institute of Health’s Community Engagement Alliance.

 The Alliance, which includes several states across the country, was established to address COVID-19 disparities by addressing misinformation and diversity in clinical trials.

 The goal of the FL-CEAL is to establish effective, community-engaged strategies to enhance education, awareness, access, and inclusion of underserved communities in research designed to advance the prevention and treatment of COVID and reduce COVID disparities in the state of Florida.

 The initiative includes seven research studies from five of the state’s leading academic institutions, all of which have community partnerships as a central component.

 1. The UM-FIU project is conducting formative research on barriers/facilitators to COVID prevention, acceptance of treatment, and future participation in clinical trials among three underserved LatinX communities: agricultural, low income urban (LIU), and sexual/gender minority (SGM).

 2. The Research Center in a Minority Institution at Florida International University (FIU–RCMI) project is working to identify perceived barriers/facilitators to testing and participating in vaccine trials, as well as strategies for educating and reaching disadvantaged populations living in urban areas in South Florida, with an emphasis on Blacks and the elderly.

 3. The UM-FAMU project is conducting research to determine the level of awareness and understanding of COVID and the barriers/ facilitators for participation in COVID research studies in north Florida’s minority communities, with a particular focus on Blacks.